-The “Gateway to the West” is a thriving metropolitan area of 2.8 million people that retains the friendly character of the Midwest.
-The fun and culture of a big city are readily available, but living here is easy and affordable.
-We encourage you to explore St. Louis and the state of Missouri.
+A diverse and thriving metropolitan area of 2.8 million people, St. Louis is a place where the fun and culture of a big city are readily available, yet living here is easy and affordable.
+We encourage you to explore St. Louis and learn more about what our city has to offer.

-Read what current medical students think of St. Louis in the Dis-Orientation Guide, written annually by medical students, for medical students.
+Interested to hear what WashU Medicine students think of St. Louis?
+Read all about it in the Dis-Orientation Guide, written by medical students, for medical students.

 Culture